Twin Peaks: Filming

-Response
+Reception and legacy

 Before the one-and-a-half-hour pilot premiered on TV, a screening was held at the Museum of Broadcasting in Hollywood.
 Media analyst and advertising executive Paul Schulman said: "I don't think it has a chance of succeeding.
 It is not commercial, it is radically different from what we as viewers are accustomed to seeing, there's no one in the show to root for."
 The show's Thursday night time slot had not been a good one for soap operas, as both Dynasty and its short-lived spin-off The Colbys did poorly.
-Twin Peaks was also up against the hugely successful sitcom Cheers.

 Initially, the show received a positive response from TV critics.
 Tom Shales, in The Washington Post, wrote: "Twin Peaks disorients you in ways that small-screen productions seldom attempt.
 It's a pleasurable sensation, the floor dropping out and leaving one dangling."
 In The New York Times, John J. O'Connor wrote: "Twin Peaks is not a send-up of the form.
 Mr. Lynch clearly savors the standard ingredients ... but then the director adds his own peculiar touches, small passing details that suddenly, and often hilariously, thrust the commonplace out of kilter."
 Entertainment Weekly gave the show an "A+" rating, and Ken Tucker wrote: "Plot is irrelevant; moments are everything.
 Lynch and Frost have mastered a way to make a weekly series endlessly interesting."
 Richard Zoglin in Time magazine said that it "may be the most hauntingly original work ever done for American TV".

 The two-hour pilot was the highest-rated movie for the 1989–90 season with a 22 rating and was viewed by 33% of the audience.
 In its first broadcast as a regular one-hour drama series, Twin Peaks scored ABC's highest ratings in four years in its 9:00 pm Thursday time slot.
-The show also reduced NBC's Cheers's ratings.
+The show also reduced NBC's popular sitcom Cheers's ratings.
 Twin Peaks had a 16.2 rating, with each point equaling 921,000 homes with TVs.
-The episode also added new viewers because of what ABC's senior vice-president of research, Alan Wurtzel, called "the water cooler syndrome", in which people talk about the series the next day at work.
+The episode added new viewers because of what ABC's senior vice-president of research, Alan Wurtzel, called "the water cooler syndrome", in which people talk about the series the next day at work.

-But the show's third episode lost 14% of the audience that had tuned in a week before.
+The show's third episode lost 14% of the audience that had tuned in a week before.
 That audience had dropped 30% from the show's first appearance on Thursday night.
-This was a result of competing against Cheers, which appealed to the same demographic that watched Twin Peaks.
+This was a result of competing against Cheers, which also appealed to the same demographic that watched Twin Peaks.
 A production executive from the show spoke of being frustrated with the network's scheduling of the show.
 "The show is being banged around on Thursday night.
 If ABC had put it on Wednesday night it could have built on its initial success.
 ABC has put the show at risk."